Prospective students

 Once you have declared your disability you will be invited to complete the Disability and Wellbeing Service Support Questionnaire.
 This gives you the opportunity to provide us information about your circumstances, helping us ensure that you have the right support throughout your time here.

 If you have made an application to study at LSE but have not yet completed the questionnaire you can do so using the link below.
-You'll be able to access the questionnaire when you recieve an LSE For You login.
+You'll be able to access the questionnaire when you receive an LSE For You login.
 Please note you only need to complete the questionnaire once:

 Complete your questionnaire